mariajosematar/algorithms/README.md

 ## Contribution

-Feel free to contribute your ideas to improve our repository.
+Feel free to contribute your ideas to improve my repository.
 Your insights can enhance existing algorithms, improve implementations, or fix errors.

 ## License